logankeenan/logankeenan.github.io/content/posts/deploy-your-rust-project-to-any-hosting-provider-in-minutes.md

 +++
-title = "Deploy Your Rust Project to Digital Ocean (or Any Provider) in Minutes" description = "Learn how to quickly deploy a Rust project to Digital Ocean (or any provider) with this streamlined guide.
+title = "Deploy Your Rust Project to Any Hosting Provider in Minutes" description = "Learn how to quickly deploy a Rust project to any hosting provide (ex: Digital Ocean) with this streamlined guide.
 Assuming a Rust project running on port 3000, this method demonstrates how Rust compiles to an executable binary, eliminating the need for Docker or Rust installation on the server, and likely bypassing the need for Nginx.
 Just compile, upload, and run.
 Note: This approach may miss some best practices for large-scale production deployment." date = 2023-08-12
 +++

-In this post, I will show you the fastest way to deploy a Rust project to Digital Ocean.
+In this post, I will show you the fastest way to deploy a Rust project to any hosting provider.
+We'll focus on Digital Ocean, but The principles discussed here can also be applied to other hosting providers.
 This guide assumes you already have a Rust project with a web server running on port 3000.
-The principles discussed here can also be applied to other hosting providers.
 Since Rust compiles to an executable binary, you don't need Docker or have to install Rust on the server, and you probably don't need Nginx either.
 Just compile, upload, and run.

 ## Objective: